 5. Actively engage in discussions with your own opinion

 People are more listeners than preachers.
 I have learned in the past few years that having an opinion is important regardless of what topic.
 This will create engaging conversations that can be fun and intellectual.
 There are no right or wrong opinions.
 If you think you'd be ridiculed, consider them to be constructive feedback.

 Everyone is a winner at the end of the day.
 If your boss asks you to say, a best practice, don't say "You're the boss so you should decide that".
 Instead, provide your thoughts and assess as if you are the owner.
 This will also help you become a better communicator.
 Do note that not all people accept opinions openly.
 Learn to express them at the place and at the right time.

 If your friend in Facebook posts stuff that irritates you, there is that unfriend button.
 If your boss is giving you a hard time, leave the company.
 If your childhood friend haunts you of your past, leave.
 You have options.
 Toxic people are not worth your time and you should just move forward instead of focusing on things that pull you back.

 7. There is no "one size fits all" rule.
 Learn to be adaptive

 You are not in control of the people you meet in the future and for sure you will meet someone with conflicting personalities.
 As such, understand that everyone is different and learn to adjust your personality depending on the person.
 If you are an introvert at home, you are probably an extrovert outside.
 Characteristics are not consistent all the time.

 Principles serve as a guiding light but probably not your absolute rule in life.
 Learn to adapt to various situations.
-If you act “elite” on the workplace, you can’t do the same on rural communities.
+If you act "elite" in the workplace, you can't do the same in rural communities.